 After making an initial batch of drop spindles to Stef’s specifications, she

 introduced me to a few other fiber shop owners.
-The rest is history and I have been wholesaling spindles ever since.
-By listening to my customers, I have been able to keep up with trends and making new products.
+The rest is history and I have been selling spindles ever since.
+By listening to my customers, I have been able to keep up with trends and make new products.
 This is how my Tibetan spindles, Nostepinnes, Niddy-Noddys, Orifice hooks, Orenburg spindles and our portable Kick Spindle all came to be.
 We now offer a wide selection of fiber tools that are made to the highest standards.

 That summer, I also found out that Rochester had a very active spinner’s guild, named The Genesee Handspinner’s Guild.
 This group has spinners that range from beginners to professional spinners and instructors.
 The members have all been very supportive as they love beautiful handmade wooden fiber tools.
-They are my advisors, mentors, testers, customers and marketers.
+They are my advisers, mentors, testers, customers and marketers.
 It is the expertise of these spinners that has helped me to perfect the design of our products.

 About our drop spindles…